napsterrisen/Golden-Death-cross-strategy/README.md

 Step 1: Fetched historical data of Bitcoin with yfinance library.

 Step 2: Calculated the short term and long term rolling moving averages.
-(Note- I have taken a crossover of 100 day MA by 20 day MA in consideration)

 Step 3: According to this strategy if recent average price gets more than long term average price then it creates a bullish signal and there is an uptrend suggesting to invest onto this particular stock.
 Look at the image below for the buy-sell signals